aio-libs/aiobotocore/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have reproduced in environment where `pip check` passes without errors
 - [ ] I have provided `pip freeze` results
 - [ ] I have provided sample code or detailed way to reproduce
-- [ ] I have tried the same code in botocore to ensure this is a aiobotocore specific issue
+- [ ] I have tried the same code in botocore to ensure this is an aiobotocore specific issue
+- [ ] I have tried similar code in aiohttp to ensure this is is an aiobotocore specific issue
+- [ ] I have checked the latest and older versions to see if this is a regression / injection

 **pip freeze results**